Prevention Educator

 • Experience working with youth and/or students.

-• Experience writing reports and collecting data a plus.
+• Experience drafting reports and collecting data is a plus.

 • Proficient in reading, writing, and/or speaking both Navajo and English language a plus.